Stochastic fluctuation and transport of tokamak edge plasmas with the resonant magnetic perturbation field

-The analysis result on the temperature fluctuation at $R_\mathrm{ped}$ shows that the rescaled Jensen Shannon complexity ($\hat{C}$) decreases with the ELM suppression transition and remains lower for the suppression phase than that of other phases as shown in Fig.~\ref{fig:rf}(e).
-In the analysis, the BP probability calculation parameters such as $d$ and $N$ were set to $d=5$ and $N=2500$ to satisfy $N \gg d!=120$ and $d \Delta t$ where $\Delta t = 2$~us is a time step of the temperature fluctuation data can be order of the transit time of pedestal turbulence structures over the measurement channel area.
-The reduced $\hat{C}$ means that the pedestal structure recorded in the temperature fluctuation becomes less predictable in the ELM suppression phase.
-Two-dimensional measurement of the $\hat{C}$ change between the ELM mitigation and suppression phases is shown in Fig.~\ref{fig:b2}(b).
-It shows that $\hat{C}$ decreases in some radial region localized at $R_\mathrm{ped}$.
+The analysis result shows that the rescaled complexity $\hat{C}$ decreases with the ELM suppression transition and remains at a lower level during the suppression phase as shown in Fig.~\ref{fig:ir}(b).
+The reduced $\hat{C}$ means that the measured temperature fluctuation signal near the pedestal top becomes more stochastic in the ELM suppression phase.

-Compared to the region of the bicoherence increase shown in Fig.~\ref{fig:b2}(a), the $\hat{C}$ reduction region is a little broader especially around the midplane.
-This indicates that one analysis is not directly related to the other, though they can have the common origin, e.g. a layer of the partially stochastic island at $R_\mathrm{ped}$.
-Our interpretation is that the nonlinear coupling with a partially stochastic magnetic island is more localized at $R_\mathrm{ped}$ and the stochastic fields around the island affect turbulence structure around $R_\mathrm{ped}$.